Digital Camera Cleaning and Maintenance

 Make sure you clean the brush or replace it often too otherwise you simply end up smearing minute particles of grease and dirt onto the lens.

 The most talked about and asked about issue with Digital SLR maintenance is the sensor and the accumulation of dust.
-If you are altogether unsure of how to go about it, wait until any sensor dust is at a point where it is unbearable (most specs are easily and quickly removed in editing), and then take it to be professionally cleaned.
+If you are altogether unsure of how to go about it, wait until any sensor dust is at a point where it is unbearable.
+Note: Most specs are easily and quickly removed in editing.
+Then take it to be professionally cleaned.

 Damaging a sensor is expensive...